Year by year, marketing trends change and develop.

 - How could we improve?

-If you are going to use their answers, ask for permission to assure they don’t mind.
+If you are going to use their answers, ask for permission to ensure they don’t mind.
 These can then be implemented on your practice’s website.

 Google Forms is a great tool to use for this strategy.
 You can create surveys for sending to individuals or groups like newsletter subscribers.
 Add a logo and style it to match your branding.
 Dropdowns, multiple choices, and more are available to make the perfect questionnaire.